Katharina Otto-Dorn (1908-1999)

 Katharina Otto-Dorn received her practical training under Ernst Kühnel (1882-1964) at the Islamic Department of the Berlin Museums, from where she first went to Istanbul in 1935 with a short scholarship.
 There she remained in different positions until 1944, when all Germans had to leave the country or were interned.
 After her habilitation in Heidelberg in 1948 she taught from 1954-1967 first as the first Professor of Islamic Art History in Ankara, later in Los Angeles (1967-1978 at UCLA).
 At the end of the 1980s, she returned to Heidelberg from the USA, where she continued to work on topics of Islamic art history until shortly before her death in 1999.

-The photo archive of Katharina Otto-Dorn covers not only extensive educational material for teaching (reproductions) but also several thousand slides, photos and negatives, mainly from Turkey and Syria, taken in the 1950s and 1960s.
+The photo archives of Katharina Otto-Dorn covers not only extensive educational material for teaching (reproductions) but also several thousand slides, photos and negatives, mainly from Turkey and Syria, taken in the 1950s and 1960s.